-- 1. Given the large throughput requirement of these systems, the algorithm must be extremely fast.
+- Given the large throughput requirement of these systems, the algorithm must be extremely fast.
 In other words, it should not increase the computational burden of the matcher by any significant amount.
-State-of-the-art Automated Fingerprint Identification Systems (AFIS) can process fingerprints at the rate of about 1 million matches per second.
-This implies that the feature extraction and decision rule used to automatically detect altered fingerprints must be simple. - 2.
-In operational scenarios, the number of individuals with altered fingerprints that will be encountered by AFIS will be very small.
-Keeping this in mind, the altered fingerprint detection algorithm should operate at a very small false positive rate, say 1 percent or lower.
-Subjects that are suspected to have altered fingerprints will go through a secondary inspection stage. - 3.
-The altered fingerprint detector should be easily integrated into any AFIS.
+State of the art AFIS can process fingerprints at the rate of about 1 million matches per second.
+This implies that the feature extraction and decision rule used to automatically detect altered fingerprints must be simple. - 2) In operational scenarios, the number of individuals with altered fingerprints that will be encountered by AFIS will be very small.
+Keeping this in mind, the altered fingerprint detection algorithm should operate at a very small false positive rate, say 1% or lower.
+Subjects that are suspected to have altered fingerprints will go through a secondary inspection stage. - The altered fingerprint detector should be easily integrated into any AFIS.

-lists some of the cases where altered fingerprints were encountered by law enforcement agencies.
-In Section 3, the impact of the fingerprint alteration on the matching performance is investigated and three different categories of altered fingerprints and their potential countermeasures are described.
+The rest of the paper is organized as follows.
+Section 2 lists some of the cases where altered fingerprints were encountered by law enforcement agencies.
+In Section 3, the impact of the fingerprint alteration on the matching performance is investigated and three different categories of altered fingerprints and their potential counter-measures are described.
 The proposed approach for detecting altered fingerprints is presented in Section 4, and evaluated in Section 5.
 Finally, Section 6 proposes future directions for research on this topic.